Dear Ishq: Premise

 Abhimanyu is a noted romantic fiction writer with a huge female fan following.
 He is moody, arrogant and rude with his remarks.
 He gets into an argument with Asmita Roy who is a literary editor, sharing different ideologies about love and fiction.
 How these two loggerheads fall into love forms the rest of the story!

+The season one end with Abhimanyu getting falsely accused for a murder and feels betrayed by his girlfriend Asmita due to a misunderstanding.
+He's shown starting to write a new story titled "Killer Ishq" in vengeance.